-Food and Beverage Consumption in Canarsie/Flatlands According to the 2015 U.S. Dietary Guidelines,1 Americans should eat five or more servings of fruits and vegetables each day.
-In Canarsie/Flatlands, one fifth of residents consume no fruits or vegetables in a day, compared with 12% citywide.
-The majority (72%) of residents in Flatbush consume between one and four servings of fruits or vegetables per day, lower than New York City overall (77%).
+Food and Beverage Consumption in Chelsea/Greenwich Village According to the 2015 U.S. Dietary Guidelines,1 Americans should eat five or more servings of fruits and vegetables each day.

+Daily intake of fruits and vegetables is similar in Chelsea/Greenwich Village and New York City.
+The vast majority of individuals, both in this neighborhood and citywide, consume between one and four servings of fruits or vegetables per day.
 Federal dietary guidelines also recommend limiting daily sugar intake to no more than 10% of calories-that is, no more than 12 teaspoons of sugar for a 2000-calorie-a-day diet.
-One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2 Sugary drink intake in Canarsie/Flatlands is similar to New York City as a whole.
-Nearly one guarter of individuals drink one or more sugary beverages per day, and 45% consume none.
+One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2 The majority (56%) of Chelsea/Greenwich Village residents consume no sugary drinks, higher than citywide (45%).
+In this neighborhood, 13% of residents drink one or more sugary beverages daily, lower than New York City as a whole (24%).

 Daily Consumption of Fruits and Vegetables